 The heavenly scent of the cocoa punctuated with hints of the different fillings made it difficult not to sample to goods before I’d had a chance to photograph them!

-I can only imagine what the Planète Chocolat shop smells like, and we fully intend to find out next time we’re in Brussels :) Planète Chocolat also offers a chocolate making workshop where their master chocolatiers teach you how to make your own chocolates… we’d love to give that a try!
+I can only imagine what the Planète Chocolat shop smells like, and I fully intend to find out next time I’m in Brussels :) Planète Chocolat also offers a chocolate making workshop where their master chocolatiers teach you how to make your own chocolates… I’d love to give that a try!

-Robert and I chose the assortment together over coffee one Saturday morning.
-I went with unusual flavors like the violet, rose, jasmine, tonka bean, and pepper ganaches.
-Robert went with more traditional choices like the truffle, cocoa, raspberry, marzipan… and being English, the red berry tea ganaches.
-We also chose a number of caramels, which included mocha, chocolate, orange, and salty butter varieties.
+I chose the assortment over coffee one Saturday morning.
+I mostly went with unusual flavors like the violet, rose, jasmine, tonka bean, and pepper ganaches.
+But I also went with some more traditional choices like the truffle, cocoa, raspberry, marzipan, and the red berry tea ganaches.
+I also chose a number of caramels, which included mocha, chocolate, orange, and salty butter varieties.

-There were four layers of pralines in the box… they tasted as good as they look and we loved every single one!
+There were four layers of pralines in the box… they tasted as good as they look and I loved every single one!
 The standouts for me were the violet and jasmine ganaches, honey praline, and salty caramel.
-Robert especially liked the white chocolate with coconut praline, the coffee praline, and the truffle and mango ganaches.
-It’s safe to say that we’ll be ordering from Planète Chocolat again, taking advantage of their Belgian chocolate delivery service both for ourselves and as gifts.
+The white chocolate with coconut praline, the coffee praline, and the truffle and mango ganaches were also particularly good.
+It’s safe to say that I’ll be ordering from Planète Chocolat again, taking advantage of their Belgian chocolate delivery service both for myself and as gifts.

 I’ve eaten (and gifted) quite a bit of Godiva chocolate in my life, but I prefer Planète Chocolat’s product, which is actually quicker and less expensive than Godiva’s chocolate delivery service and offers a broader range of choices.
 Because I live in Europe, people back home expect fabulous and unfamiliar things from me, so well-known brands like Godiva don’t cut it.